You’re a savvy business owner who knows that the brand of your business will make or break your success.

 Most important of these would be the logo and design aesthetic of your brand.
 What colours will you use?
 How will you use these colours throughout your business profile?

 Does your brand identity clearly:

 - Make the services you offer clear?

 - Reach and engage your audience?

-Try researching competitor’s websites to see what they are doing (or even not doing!) and see what you can do to make yours stand out, helping you go that extra mile for your consumers.
+Try researching competitor’s websites and brands to see what they are doing (or even not doing!) and see what you can do to make yours stand out.
+In turn, helping you go that extra mile for your consumers.

-As you re-establish and recreate your brand, keep those points in mind, not just with your logo designs, website pages, and marketing strategies, but also with the sound voice of your brand – who you are as a business provider and what you can do for your clients.
+As you re-establish and recreate your brand, keep those points in mind, not just with your logo design, website pages, and marketing strategies, but also with the sound and voice of your brand.
+Always remember to think about who you are as a business owner and what you can do for your clients.

 There’s nothing worse than producing a rebrand failure, so be meticulous when it comes to choosing your design approach.